Radiation-mediated shocks in gamma-ray bursts: spectral evolution: Hydrodynamical implementation

 \subsection{Output of the hydrodynamical simulation}

 This subsection lists the hydrodynamical properties that are of interest for the rest of the paper.

-To model the evolution of the comoving photon distribution in \Kd, one needs information regarding the structure of the two shocks, the scattering timescale, and the overall cooling of the ejecta due to adiabatic expansion.
-The latter is quantified using the parameter $\varphi$, defined as
+To model the evolution of the comoving photon distribution in \Kd, we needed information regarding the structure of the two shocks, the scattering timescale, and the overall cooling of the ejecta due to adiabatic expansion.
+The latter was quantified using the parameter $\varphi$, defined as